|Duration:||6 Semesters (3 Years)|

 |Credential Awarded:||Ontario College Advanced Diploma|

-Throughout the program, your studies will focus on the creative aspects of designing and producing print, web–based and interactive graphic materials for use by corporate, publishing and advertising clients.
+Throughout the program, your studies will focus on the creative aspects of designing and producing graphic solutions and materials including print, websites, epubs, apps, packaging, environmental, and marketing campaigns for corporate, publishing, advertising and marketing clients.

 You’ll learn the principles, materials, and skills necessary to bring a design problem to a logical solution.
 In your first year, you’ll concentrate on developing your understanding of design fundamentals.
 Your second and third years will provide you with the opportunity to apply these principles to a variety of design problems.
-In your third year you'll design materials for print and the web, and you’ll have the opportunity to participate in a field placement.
+In your third year, you'll produce campaign materials and a portfolio and you'll have the opportunity to participate in a field placement.

 Note: This program is recommended for students interested in working as a designer within the communications industry.